Michael Suen is an interactive producer, designer, and writer.

-Hello!
-I'm Michael — a 22-year-old writer, content designer, and independent researcher.
 Spawned in the tar pits of Los Angeles, raised by capitalist wolves in Hong Kong, and educated on the frozen tundra of Vermont, Michael now makes his nest in Cambridge, MA.
 Most recently, he led content and social strategy at Learning Games Network, an educational game studio spun out from MIT.